SOCIALGYM: A Framework for Benchmarking Social Robot Navigation: System architecture

 \subsection{Human simulation}

 \seclabel{human} The Human module is responsible for simulating the components of $T$ concerned with how humans behave.
-This requires $H$ at each timestep based on some model of humans moving through the environment towards a goal.
+This requires updating $H$ based on some model of humans moving through the environment towards a goal.

 Each human $h^i$ in the scene moves back and forth between a starting position $h^{i}_{p}$, and a goal pose $h^{i}_{g}$, by planning a global path of intermediary nodes between the two that avoids static obstacles and employs a separate local planner to handle dynamic obstacles.
 For global planning, we utilize the Navigation module as described in \secref{navigation}.
 The local planner \approach{} employs is PedsimROS~\cite{pedsim_ros}, a ROS module that models human behaviors according to the social force model~\cite{socialForce,socialForce2}.
 In brief, the Social Force Model represents each agent in the environment as exerting repelling force on each agent, while goals exert attractive forces.
 We refer the reader to the original work~\cite{socialForce} and the PedsimROS implementation~\cite{pedsim_ros}.